zgsrc/fincal/README.md

 ### Market calendar and trading hours.

+Support for equity markets from 2000 until 2023 in:
+* Chicago
+* New York

 Support for equity markets from 2015 until 2020 in:
-* New York
 * London
 * Paris
 * Frankfurt